closed beta · LangGraph, CrewAI & Claude Code supported · Book a Demo →

 How can I stop my LangGraph agents from running forever?

-LangGraph's recursion_limit catches infinite loops, but only after they've already happened, usually after 25 or more iterations.
-AgentSonar catches the cycle on rotation 5 by default (configurable), giving you both real-time alerts and an opt-in PreventError that stops the graph before the next LLM call.
+LangGraph's recursion_limit catches infinite loops, but only after they've already happened — usually after 25+ iterations.
+AgentSonar catches the silent loop on rotation 5 by default, gives you a real-time alert, and (with Prevent Mode) raises a typed PreventError that stops the graph before the next LLM call.
+Wire it in with one line: graph = monitor(your_graph.compile()).

-A reviewer-writer loop running overnight can burn $50 to $500 in API calls.
-One public incident reported a $47,000 bill caused by two agents stuck in an infinite conversation loop for 11 days, with weekly costs climbing from $127 to $18,400 before anyone noticed.
-The exact pattern AgentSonar's cyclic_delegation detector catches in real time, on rotation 5 by default.
+A reviewer-writer loop running overnight can burn $50–$500 in API calls.
+One public incident reported a $47,000 bill caused by two agents stuck in a loop for 11 days — weekly costs climbed from $127 to $18,400 before anyone noticed.
+That's exactly the pattern AgentSonar's silent-loop detection catches in real time, on rotation 5 by default.
+Cost-runaway projection is on the way.

 Does AgentSonar work for single-agent systems and agentic RAG?